-Sana market capitalization upon a change of control and resulting impact to Cobalt Success Payment and additional potential Cobalt Contingent Consideration Success ment Additional potential Cobalt Contingent Consideration (in millio ons) Equal to or exceeds \$8.1 billion \$ 500 \$ - Equal to or exceeds \$7.4 billion, but less than \$8.1 billion 150 350 Equal to or exceeds \$6.8 billion, but less than \$7.4 billion 100 400 Less than \$6.8 billion - 500
+Sana market capitalization upon a change of control and resulting impact to Cobalt Success Payment and additional potential Cobalt Contingent Consideration alt Success Payment Additional potential Cobalt Contingent Consideration (in mil lions) Equal to or exceeds \$8.1 billion \$ 500 \$ - Equal to or exceeds \$7.4 billion, but less than \$8.1 billion 150 350 Equal to or exceeds \$6.8 billion, but less than \$7.4 billion 100 400 Less than \$6.8 billion - 500

 The Cobalt Success Payment and Cobalt Contingent Consideration liabilities are carried at fair value with changes in fair value recognized in research and development related success payments and contingent consideration.
-As of December 31, 2022 and 2021, the estimated fair value of the Cobalt Success Payment liability was \$19.0 million and \$88.3 million, respectively, and was recorded in long-term liabilities.
-For the years ended December 31, 2022, 2021, and 2020 the Company recognized a gain of \$69.3 million and expenses of \$23.6 million and \$62.3 million, respectively, in connection with the change in fair value of the Cobalt Success Payment.
+As of December 31, 2023 and 2022, the estimated fair value of the Cobalt Success Payment liability was \$11.2 million and \$19.0 million, respectively, and was recorded in long-term liabilities.
+In connection with the change in estimated fair value of the Cobalt Success Payment, the Company recognized gains of \$7.9 million and \$69.3 million, and an expense of \$23.6 million for the years ended December 31, 2023, 2022, and 2021, respectively.

-As of December 31, 2022, the estimated fair value of the Cobalt Contingent Consideration was \$150.4 million, of which \$55.4 million was recorded in short-term liabilities and \$95.0 million was recorded in long-term liabilities.
-As of December 31, 2021, the estimated fair value of the Cobalt Contingent Consideration was \$153.7 million of which \$51.4 million was recorded in short-term liabilities and \$102.3 million was recorded in long-term liabilities.
-For the years ended December 31, 2022, 2021, and 2020, the Company recognized a gain of \$3.4 million and expenses of \$31.8 million and \$52.8 million, respectively, in connection with the change in fair value of the Cobalt Contingent Consideration.
+As of December 31, 2023, the estimated fair value of the Cobalt Contingent Consideration was \$109.6 million, and was recorded in long-term liabilities.
+As of December 31, 2022, the estimated fair value of the Cobalt Contingent Consideration was \$150.4 million of which \$55.4 million was recorded in short-term liabilities and \$95.0 million was recorded in long-term liabilities.
+In connection with the change in estimated fair value of the Cobalt Contingent Consideration, the Company recognized gains of \$40.8 million and \$3.4 million, and an expense of \$31.8 million, for the years ended December 31, 2023, 2022, and 2021, respectively.